RealProHenis/StreamChats/README.md

 -Can't get Kick viewer count

 -All data (including API keys & secrets) are stored in plain text in the current users registry editor.
-(Computer\HKEY_CURRENT_USER\Software\StreamChats) Once I learn how to do hash functions or whatever, I can improve this
+(Computer\HKEY_CURRENT_USER\Software\StreamChats) Once I learn how to improve this security, I'll release an update